CIS-Fall-2022/project-cis_4339_project_1/backend/README.md

 mongodb+srv://TestUser:TestPassword@cluster0.dmsz3xp.mongodb.net/test
 ```
 The Mongo Atlas has data already in it but If you would like to run a local instance, that is also fine.
+Our team has also included a JSON file with the API requests